“A hilly loop route showcasing the stacked loop system around Rainbow Lake.”

 Parking is limited at Rainbow Lake, so try to carpool when you can.

-From 5/28 to 7/31, the trails are open 7 days a week.
-The rest of the year, they're only open on Sundays to accommodate hunting.
+During hunting season, the trails are only open on Sundays.
+This year, hunting season begins on September 6th, 2018 and runs through May 24th, 2019.
 For specifics on Maryland's hunting season, check out Maryland DNR's excellent Hunters' Guide here

 This ride begins at Hampton Valley Road, at the Rainbow Lake Dam Access Trail